-Arthur Baldwin - Attorney, Garfield, MacGregor & Baldwin
+Arthur Baldwin - Attorney

 9534 Lake Shore Boulevard

-Arthur Douglas Baldwin was born on April 8, 1876, on Maui Island, Hawaii, to Henry and Emily Baldwin.
-He was heir to the missionary-founded firm of Alexander & Baldwin, which with Castle & Cooke, dominated landholding and ocean shipping to the islands.
+Arthur Douglas Baldwin was born on April 8, 1876, on the island of Maui, Hawaii, to Henry and Emily Baldwin.
+He was heir to Alexander & Baldwin’s missionary-founded firm, which with Castle & Cooke, dominated landholding and ocean shipping to the islands.

 In 1908, he organized the law firm of Crowell & Baldwin that dissolved in 1911.
 From 1911 to 1912, Baldwin served as a commissioner with Judge Daniel Fabst of Crestline, Ohio, to revise the Ohio laws relating to children.

 Mr. Baldwin was a member of the executive committee of the Sherwin-Williams Co., a director and legal counsel of the North American Electric Manufacturing Co. of Galion, Ohio, a director of the Land Title Guarantee & Trust Co., secretary of Workingmen’s Collateral Loan Company, and a director of the American Fabric and Belting Company.

-Mr. Baldwin was a member of the Bratenahl School Board from 1910 to 1913.
+Arthur was a member of the Bratenahl School Board from 1910 to 1913.
 In 1912, he was an unsuccessful candidate on the Progressive ticket for State Representative.

 He was president of the Cleveland Hospital Council and secretary of the Survey Committee of the Cleveland Foundation.
 In addition to being chairman of the Western Reserve University board of trustees, Mr. Baldwin was a trustee of Babies’ and Children’s Hospital of the University Hospital.

 Reba was a trustee for the Visiting Nurse Association, the Anti-Tuberculosis League, Babies’ Hospital, Phillis Wheatley Association, Hathaway-Brown School, St. Barnabas Guild of Nurses, and the Cleveland Institute of Music.

-She died on June 24, 1941.
+Reba died on June 24, 1941.
 After being in failing health for more than a year, Arthur died on March 9, 1955, at his Bratenahl home.
 He was buried next to Reba in Lake View Cemetery.